Konstantin-tr/kinde-remix-cloudflare-sdk/README.md

 ## Usage

-A basic overview of the package usage is supplied by [kinde](https://kinde.notion.site/Remix-SDK-Docs-eeba8882b6254b7b9db20a62a927cc29).
+An overview of how to use kinde with remix is supplied in the [kinde docs](https://kinde.com/docs/developer-tools/remix-sdk/).

-WIP.
+This package is slightly adapted, but the main difference is needing to supply a config when calling the sdk-methods to avoid depedencies on process.env

 ## Disclaimer